Here is taking a look at the different rivers of Nepal that offer the best panoramas:

 Second Class and Third Class Rivers

 The other second class rivers of Nepal are the Mechi, Tinau, Babai, Mohna, Trijuga and more.
-Lastly, the third class of rivers of Nepal originates from the Chure Hills.
+Lastly, the third class of rivers of Nepal originates from the Chure Hills and are the Manusmara, Jamuni, Hardinath, Tilabe and more.
 These rivers dry during summers and fill up during the monsoons.
 These are not used for transportation or hydroelectricity, but only for irrigation.
-Some of these rivers are the Manusmara, Jamuni, Hardinath, Tilabe and more.

 Nepal has a vast geographic diversity in spite of its small size.
 The difference in elevation, climate and topography is the primary reason for its many thriving rivers.
-The rivers are an essential part of Nepal’s terrain and crucial contributors to power generation, aesthetic appeal, tourism, transportation and irrigation.
+The rivers of Nepal are an essential part of the nation's terrain and crucial contributors to power generation, aesthetic appeal, tourism, transportation and irrigation.